Exam Announcement Details

 Notes to Applicants

-OPEN - COMPETITIVE .
-Only an open competitive eligible list will be established as a result of this examination.
-Permanent City employees will receive no promotional preference in this examination.
+OPEN - COMPETITIVE - Only an open competitive eligible list will be established as a result of this job announcement.
+Permanent City employees will receive no promotional preference.

-Candidates who pass the exam and are placed on the civil service list will be retained on the list for a minimum of one year and a maximum of two years after the establishment of the Eligible List.
+Candidates who are placed on the civil service list will be retained on the list for a minimum of one year and a maximum of two years after the establishment of the Eligible List.

-PREFERENCE FOR PHILADELPHIA RESIDENTS : Candidates who have maintained a bona fide residence in Philadelphia for at least one year prior to the date of the civil service examination shall have priority over all other persons receiving an identical test score.
+PREFERENCE FOR PHILADELPHIA RESIDENTS - Candidates who have maintained a bona fide residence in Philadelphia for at least one year prior to the planned eligible list date of April 15, 2019, qualify for residency preference and shall have priority over all other persons receiving an identical test score.

 A. Successfully completed a term of volunteer service with Peace Corps, AmeriCorps NCCC (including FEMA Corps), or AmeriCorps VISTA